 Skip to content

 Ah!
-Vitamin D, well known for strengthening bones.
-The oldest among us will remember having done cod liver cures in childhood… It was for its vitamin D intake and to support growth!
-But it does much more than that in the body, we really need it elsewhere.
-And the height is that we miss almost all of them!
+Vitamin D, well-known for strengthening bones.
+The older among us will remember taking cod liver cures as children...
+It was for its vitamin D content and to support growth!
+But it does much more than that in the body; we really need it.
+And the worst part is, almost all of us are deficient in it!
 So follow the guide to understand everything about vitamin D and its impact on health.

 Vitamin D, the ubiquitous hormone

-You are spared the advanced biology course; however, understanding how vitamin D works in the body helps to realize its significance.
-We synthesize it to 80-90% through the skin, through UVB rays from the sun; the rest comes from food.
+We'll spare you the in-depth biology lesson; however, understanding how vitamin D works in the body helps you understand its significance.
+We synthesize 80-90% of it through the skin, via the sun's UVB rays; the rest comes from food.
 Rather than a vitamin, they are actually two fat-soluble hormone precursors:

 • vitamin D2 or ergocalciferol (vegetable form)